-The Company recognized a loss on the extinguishment of debt in the year ended December 31, 2013 in relation to its debt refinancing on January 30, 2013.

-- (2) On January 11, 2013, we effected a 1-for-1.9704 reverse split of our Class A common stock.
+- (1) The Company recognized a loss on the extinguishment of debt in the years ended December 31, 2016 and 2013 in relation to its debt refinancing on November 2016 and January 2013, respectively. - (2) On January 11, 2013, we effected a 1-for-1.9704 reverse split of our Class A common stock.
 All previously reported Class A per share and Class A share amounts in the table above and in the consolidated financial statements included elsewhere herein have been retroactively adjusted to reflect the reverse stock split.
-In addition, we converted each share of our Class L common stock into 35.1955 shares of Class A common stock, and, immediately following the conversion of our Class L common stock, reclassified the Class A common stock into common stock, which was recorded in the first quarter of 2013.
-These two events are collectively referred to herein as the "Reclassification." - (3) The Balance Sheet Data table above reflects the early adoption of ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
-The adoption of ASU 2015-17 resulted in all current deferred tax assets and current deferred tax liabilities being reported as non-current in 2015, while prior period deferred tax assets and deferred tax liabilities were not adjusted.
+In addition, we converted each share of our Class L common stock into 35.1955 shares of Class A common stock, and, immediately following the conversion of our Class L common stock, reclassified the Class A common stock into common stock, which was recorded in the first quarter of 2013. - (3) The Balance Sheet Data table above reflects the early adoption of ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
+The Company adopted ASU 2015-17 in 2015 prospectively, which resulted in all current deferred tax assets and current deferred tax liabilities being reported as non-current, while prior period deferred tax assets and deferred tax liabilities were not adjusted. - (4) Total debt includes amounts outstanding under our senior secured credit facilities, including our term loans and revolving credit facility.